Provides support for students preparing for art or architecture librarianship or visual resources curatorship.

 The Art Libraries Society of North America (ARLIS/NA) accepts applications for its annual Internship Award each fall.
 This award provides financial support for students preparing for a career in art or architecture librarianship or visual resources curatorship via a grant of $3,000.00 to support a 150-hour internship in an art or architecture related setting such as a library, archive, or visual resources collection.

-This intership aims to represent the multifaceted nature of our field by providing internship opportunities to students currently enrolled in, or having completed within the last 12 months, a graduate program in library science, art history, architectural history, architecture, studio art, or museum studies.
-Applicants must have completed at least 10 credits of their graduate coursework before the application deadline.
+This internship aims to represent the multifaceted nature of our field by providing internship opportunities to students currently enrolled in, or having completed within the last 12 months, a graduate program in library science, art history, architectural history, architecture, studio art, or museum studies.

 The intern will write a brief report of the internship experience at the conclusion of the internship.

 The Wolfgang M. Freitag Internship Award will provide a stipend of $3,000.00 to the intern.
 Half of the award will be granted prior to the internship, with the remainder granted upon completion of the internship and receipt of a letter to the Chair of the Internship Award Subcommittee signed by the Internship supervisor and intern stating the 150 hours have been completed.
 The award recipient will also receive a one-year membership in ARLIS/NA at the student level.
 Interns may have the option of receiving academic credit for the internship as part of graduate study, but will be responsible for making those arrangements.